 Successful designers are typically remembered for the beautiful things they make that have function as well as form.
 They excel at delivering the emotional connection we have with products – and that is why we buy.
 This can be applied to all types of businesses and types of problems – it is not just about the transaction for products but experiences within and outside the business.

-The principles and process that is intuitive to these designers can be embedded in your business.
-Creating and aligning teams of people that think like designers can give you the competitive edge in the market place and create meaningful customer and employee experiences.
+The principles and processes that are intuitive to these designers can also be embedded into your business.
+Creating and aligning teams of people who think like designers can give you a competitive edge in the marketplace and create meaningful customer and employee experiences.

 Creation of Value

-There are process and tools that enable you to learn and apply customer led behaviours such as empathy, integrative thinking (analytical and novel), optimism, experimentalism and collaboration to everyday business and leadership.
+There are processes and tools that enable you to learn and apply customer-led behaviours such as empathy, integrative thinking (analytical and novel), optimism, experimentalism and collaboration to everyday business and leadership.

-Design Led Innovation can help you to differentiate yourself from others in your market.
+Implementing Design Led Innovation principles can help you to differentiate yourself from others in your market.